benlau/underline/README.md

 void _::set(QtMetable &object, const QString &path, const QVariant &value)
 ```

-Set the property from the source object at the given path.
+Set the property from the destination object on the given path.
 If the object is a QVariantMap and portion of path doesn't exist, it is created.

 Arguments